-The statistic shows the gross domestic product (GDP) per capita in the United States from 2004 to 2014.
-In 2011, the gross domestic product per capita in the United States amounted to around 49,797 U.S. dollars.
+The statistic shows the gross domestic product (GDP) per capita in the United States from 2010 to 2014, with projections up until 2020.
+In 2011, the gross domestic product per capita in the United States amounted to around 49,725 U.S. dollars.

 Gross domestic product of the United States

 The gross domestic product (GDP) of a country is an economic key figure, as it represents the market value of goods and services produced in a country within one year.
 The United States’ GDP) is increasing consistently, and it is expected to continue growing.
 On a global scale, the U.S. share of GDP adjusted for Purchasing Power Parity has been in the range of 20 percent over the last few years, give or take a few percentage points.
 The United States has the largest GDP worldwide, with a significant lead over China, Japan and Germany.

 Gross domestic product per capita is annual GDP divided by the average population from the same year, which allows for a GDP calculation per inhabitant of a country.
 Thus, a country with a high GDP, like the United States, can still have a low GDP per capita.
 Consequently, if compared to other countries, the United States does not rank among the top ten on this list .